matthew-andrews/mattandre.ws/source/_posts/half-a-second-website.md

 {% img /images/crazyperformance.png %}

 The above image shows that, occasionally, pages take the almost same amount of time to load in production (right) as they do _on my local machine_ (left).
-Production isn't always this quick (a few, very unscientific and statistically invalid spot checks of pages on https://mattandre.ws shows that most of the site loads in about half a second, but is sometimes as slow as 800ms) but it does show that crazy level of performance _is possible_.
+Production isn't always this quick (a few, very unscientific and statistically invalid spot checks of pages on https://mattandre.ws shows that most of the site loads in about half a second, but is sometimes as slow as 800ms) but it does show that a crazy level of performance _is possible_.

 And there's so much more left to optimise.